incpo/nOote/README.md

 # nOote

-[nOote](https://nooteapp.netlify.app/) is an open source application that creates/reads note with unical hash.
+[nOote](https://nooteapp.netlify.app/) is an open source application that creates/reads note with unique hash.
+Hash makes your note private, just send the special link to the recipient.
+The recipient does not see any information about the sender, he can read the message once, after refreshing the page he will not be able to do it again.

 Try note app now.
 Visit website -